 "Camp Rolling Hills holds a very special place in my heart as it was one of the first professional experiences I had as an artist in New York.
 Not only was the team behind it wonderful to work with, but the piece had so much heart.
 The characters and relationships were so charming and full of personality, the music was playful and exciting, and the story was ultimately quite moving.
 I loved telling this story of a group of kids really discovering who they are, learning about themselves and each other, and experiencing some important young milestones for the very first time.
 The music felt fresh and exciting, with an energy that touched those who listened to AND performed it, and the musical is just plain fun!
 Without taking itself too seriously, it becomes a poignant story of a group of young people learning how to deal with the joys, woes and excitement of growing up."–Jason Gotay, actor (Camp Rolling Hills, Broadway: Bring It On, The Musical; Spider-Man: Turn Off the Dark)

 Materials: Your materials will be sent to you two months prior to your opening date and will include everything necessary for your production.
 They can be ordered in Printed or Digital format.
 Printed Materials are provided on unbound three-hole punched loose-leaf paper while Digital Materials are provided via email as downloadable PDF files for you to print in-house.
 All materials are yours to keep!
 No deposits, no returns.

-The production materials for Camp Rolling Hills include:
+The Authorized Materials/Rehearsal Package for Camp Rolling Hills includes: